naz-hage/ntools/docs/index.md

 ## Software Tools Collection

 This repository contains a collection of software tools specifically designed to automate various build and test tasks on Windows clients.
 Whether you are a developer working on your local machine or using GitHub Actions for continuous integration, these tools will greatly simplify your workflow and enhance your productivity.
+The early release is provide build, test and deploy .NET core deskop and web applications.
+This can be extended to other languages and platforms in the future.

 With the `NTools`, you can effortlessly:

-- Set up your development environment quickly and lay the development foundation for all your projects- Backup your files and folders
+- Set up your development environment quickly and lay the development foundation for all your projects
+- Backup your files and folders
 - Build your projects with ease
 - Perform Git operations seamlessly
 - Leverage powerful MSBuild tasks